This is the third post in the Leadership in Relationship Series.

 Lead by Example: By following his heart and diving into work, Adam paved the way for Charlie’s expansion.
 Leading by Example is a less verbal type of leadership, good for those who are “talking averse”.
 It is a type of leadership that happens naturally, but it can also be an effective strategy when you keep saying you want to change something as a couple (e.g. eating healthier).

-III.“He’s so crabby all the time!
-We just sit there like lumps, watching the TV.”
+III.
+"He's so crabby all the time!
+We just sit there like lumps, watching the TV."

 “What would you like to be doing?”
 I asked.